alyssavanerelli/C4L_phylogenomics/README.md

 ## Create conda environment
 - First we will need to make a conda environment to run `busco` and `busco_phylogenomics`
 - To do this you will make an environment using the provided [`busco.yml`](https://github.com/alyssavanerelli/C4L_phylogenomics/blob/main/busco.yml) file
-- If you have never used conda before, there will be some initial steps that you can follow [here](https://github.com/lizardroom/conda_on_amarel/)
+- If you have never used conda on amarel before, there will be some initial steps that you will need to follow [here](https://github.com/lizardroom/conda_on_amarel/)

 ```
 conda env create -f busco.yml